zwave-js/node-zwave-js/packages/cc/api.md

 // Warning: (ae-missing-release-tag) "getManufacturerProprietaryCCConstructor" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export const getManufacturerProprietaryCCConstructor: (manufacturerId: number) => ManufacturerProprietaryCCConstructor<typeof ManufacturerProprietaryCC> | undefined;
+export const getManufacturerProprietaryCCConstructor: (manufacturerId: number) => ManufacturerProprietaryCCConstructor | undefined;

 // Warning: (ae-forgotten-export) The symbol "Security2ExtensionConstructor" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "getS2ExtensionConstructor" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)